-- To avoid any doubt, the Applicant does not require additional approval to replace or upgrade wind turbines over time, as long as the replacement or upgrade is carried out in accordance with the conditions of this consent. - To identify the approved wind turbines, see the figures and corresponding GPS Coordinates in Appendix 2.
+- To identify the wind turbines, see the figures and corresponding GPS Coordinates (for those wind turbines approved) in Appendix 2. - To avoid any doubt, the Applicant does not require additional approval to replace or upgrade wind turbines over time, as long as the replacement or upgrade is carried out in accordance with the conditions of this consent.